 - When working with your clients

 Basically any time is a good time to tap into what your intuition is telling you.

 The more you cultivate and use your intuition, the stronger it becomes, and the more natural it will be for you to experience receiving intuitive information.

-7 ways you can use your intuition to make better business decisions
+7 ways you can use your intuition in business to make better decisions

 It’s likely you are already making intuitive decisions.
 But if you want to strengthen your intuition when it comes to making business decisions, start with these 7 tips: